Spelunky 2: Development

 Derek Yu, the creator of the first game, returned to develop the sequel.
 He partnered with BlitWorks, the developer of the PlayStation ports of the first game, for the game's programming.
 Yu needed to outsource the game's development to BlitWorks because of the sequel's larger scope.
 Yu intentionally ensured that the game would not be radically different from the first Spelunky as he felt that sequels should be "extensions of the previous games", and that fans of the first game would feel like they are playing a "continuation".
 New features were added to the game, while the original gameplay loop was refined and remixed.
 Yu strived to create a game world that feels like a "living, breathing place" in order to keep new players engaged.
 To achieve this, he added a lot of lore and backstory for the world and the characters.
 The story, which focuses on the themes of family and kinship, is mostly delivered through journal articles in the game's world and the Base Camp where Ana can interact with the characters she has encountered during her adventure.

 Sony Interactive Entertainment announced the game at Paris Games Week in October 2017.
-Initially set to be released in 2019, Yu announced that the game would be delayed to 2020 in August 2019 as development required more time.
-The game was released for PlayStation 4 on September 15, 2020, and for Windows on September 29, 2020.
-During the Indie World presentation in December 2020, it was announced that the game was set to be release for the Nintendo Switch in mid-2021.
-It later released on August 26, 2021, along with the first Spelunky game.
+Initially set to be released in 2019, the game was released for PlayStation 4 and Windows in September 2020.
+The game was also released for Nintendo Switch on August 26, 2021, along with the first Spelunky game.
 A version for Xbox One and Xbox Series X/S was released on January 13, 2022, and also available as part of Xbox Game Pass.
+It was announced and released on the PlayStation 5 on March 6, 2025.

 Reception

 The game received generally favorable reviews when it was released, according to review aggregator Metacritic, with an average score of 87.
-The PC version received critical acclaim, with an average score of 91.
+The PC version received universal acclaim, with an average score of 91.
 Writing for The A.V.
 Club, William Hughes praised how the game embraced the success of the original game and seamlessly incorporated new features such as the turkey mounting system.
 Chris Plante, in his review for Polygon, praised the game as an improvement on its predecessor and said "everything is just a little different, another stroke that proves perfection is imperfect".
 Mitchell Saltzman of IGN called the game "a masterpiece that improves upon its predecessor in ways I never even would have imagined".

 It was nominated for Best Indie at The Game Awards 2020.